Awards and Recognition

 Each year there are a variety of institutional, regional, state, and national awards that recognize students, faculty, and community partners for their contributions and dedication in community engagement, public impact research, and community-based teaching.

-The BGSU Center for Public Impact serves as the campus unit to help identify nominees and assist with applications for the various awards listed below.
+Civic Engagement in the C. Raymond Marvin Center for Student Leadership serves as the campus unit to help identify nominees and assist with applications for the various awards listed below.

 - Public Impact Awards – Recognize students, faculty, staff, and community partners for their impact in the community over the past year.